 - Watch for continued weekly communications and updates.
-We have created the COVID-19 Weekly Digest and the Return to Campus website to consolidate campus guidelines, safety measures, facilities information, and additional resources for the fall semester.
+We have created the COVID-19 Weekly Digest and the Spring Operations website to consolidate campus guidelines, safety measures, facilities information, and additional resources for the fall semester.

 - Check UNC’s COVID-19 website for health alerts, announcements, and news.
 Information about the status of COVID-19 on campus as well as news from the Colorado Department of Public Health and Environment can be found at unco.edu/coronavirus.